EJ72/RizomUV-Bridge-for-Cinema4D/README.md

 Config Directory

+On Windows:
+If you are updating the plugin, please, delete the settings.json ( the previous version's configuration file ) file from C:\Users\"username"\AppData\Roaming\MAXON\Cinema 4D RXX_XXXXXXXX\prefs\RizomUV.

+On MacOS:
-If you are updating the plugin, please, delete the settings.json ( the previous version's configuration file ) file from C:\Users[USER]\AppData\Roaming\MAXON\Cinema 4D RXXXXX\prefs\rizomUV.
+If you are updating the plugin, please, delete the settings.json ( the previous version's configuration file ) file from /Users/"username"/Library/Preferences/MAXON/Cinema 4D RXX_XXXXXXXX/prefs/RizomUV.

 Usage:
 When you click on the export icon, the model is exported and the RizomUV window opens.